Why Labeling Antonio Banderas A 'Person Of Color' Triggers Such A Backlash

 The idea that Banderas is a white European may be obvious to many, especially those in the Latinx community, but it's not the first time a white Spaniard has been referred to in the U.S. as a "person of color" or Latinx.

-After all, Spaniards are technically considered Hispanic by the U.S. Census, which defines the term as "a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race."
+After all, Spaniards are technically considered Hispanic by the U.S. Census Bureau, which defines the term as "a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race."

 And Latinx is a gender-inclusive variation of Latino/Latina, which generally includes any person of Latin American descent.